 This process begins in the late summer and continues into the early winter.
 The plant goes through the hardening stage by internally adjusting to cold temperatures and by storing carbohydrates.
 During this period, moisture content decreases in the plant, leaving it with a higher sugar content.
 This higher sugar (antifreeze) content allows the plant to survive the freezing process better.

 It’s believed one of the major differences in winter survival between creeping bentgrasses and Poa annua is their ability to harden and deharden differently.
 To begin with, bentgrass has the ability to reach a much lower level of cold hardiness than Poa annua.
-The internal plant mechanisms of bentgrass allow it to harden off at a much lower percentage of moisture content in the crown tissues than Poa annua
+The internal plant mechanisms of bentgrass allow it to harden off at a much lower percentage of moisture content in the crown tissues than Poa annua.

 An additional problem with Poa annua is it tends to deharden much faster than creeping bentgrass during the transition from winter to spring.
 This makes Poa annuamore vulnerable to freeze-type damage.